HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 6. Station Control/section 6-5 Repeaters.md

 Both serve the same purpose: they help prevent interference and unintended activations of the repeater.
 Your radio must be set to transmit the correct CTCSS tone or DCS code for the repeater to even recognize your signal.
 Check your local repeater directory or club information to find out which system a particular repeater uses.

-> **Key Information:** DTMF (Dual-Tone Multi-Frequency) uses *pairs of audio tones* for sending commands to repeaters and accessing systems like IRLP, but is different from CTCSS/DCS which are required for basic repeater access.

-You'll also encounter DTMF (Dual-Tone Multi-Frequency) in repeater operation. *DTMF uses pairs of audio tones* and is the same technology used in touch-tone phones.
+You'll also encounter DTMF in repeater operation.
+As we discussed in Section 6.4, DTMF uses two simultaneous audio tones—the same technology used in touch-tone phones.
 Unlike CTCSS or DCS, DTMF is not used for basic repeater access but instead for controlling repeater functions, activating links to other systems, or accessing internet-connected systems like IRLP (which we'll discuss later in this section).

 If you're having trouble accessing a repeater whose output you can hear, there could be several reasons:
 - *You're using the wrong offset*